HarryWang999/BankerGPT/README.md

 ## Install
 - You can git clone or directly download the whole file as a .zip file, and unzip it.
-- Open Terminal, go to the folder where you download these files, default in `/Users/USERNAME/`, and you might want to run `cd Downloads/BankerGPT/`, and run the following commends
+- Open Terminal, go to the folder where you download these files, default in `/Users/USERNAME/`, and you might want to run `cd Downloads/BankerGPT/`, and run the following commands
 - Install dependencies on Terminal via `pip install -r requirements.txt` or on macOS run `pip3 install -r requirements.txt`
 - Before starting, it's recommended to create a new virtual environment using Python 3.8.
 We recommend [installing](https://docs.anaconda.com/anaconda/install/index.html) and [using Anaconda](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-with-commands) for this.

 ## Configuration
-- in the `config.json` file, you can config all the parameters
+- in the `config.json` file, you can config all the parameters for crawling and extractor
   - `start_year XXXX`: the year range to start from (default is 2021).
   - `end_year YYYY`: the year range to end to (default is 2021).
   - `quarters`: the quarters that you want to download filings from (List).<br> Default value is: `[1, 2, 3, 4]`